• Skip to main content

 Habitat Research Project

-At the end of your Animal Habitat Science Unit, your students will be ready for the challenge of completing an Animal Habitat research project and do some simple expository writing.
+At the end of your Animal Habitat Science Unit, your students will be ready for the challenge of completing an Animal Habitat research project by doing some simple expository writing.

 This book will allow students to apply all they have learned during the week as their culminating project.